Personal Information Protection Policy

 7.4 We will make the requested information available within 30 business days, or provide written notice of an extension where additional time is required to fulfill the request.

 7.5 A minimal fee may be charged for providing access to personal information.
-Where a fee may apply, we will inform the of the cost and request further direction on whether or not we should proceed with the request.
+Where a fee may apply, we will inform the individual(s) of the cost and request further direction on whether or not we should proceed with the request.

 7.6 If a request is refused in full or in part, we will provide written notification outlining the reasons for refusal.